strikersps/Brain-MRI-Image-Classification-Using-Deep-Learning/Brain-Tumor-Dataset/README.md

 	2. Cheng, Jun, et al. "Retrieval of Brain Tumors by Adaptive Spatial Pooling and Fisher Vector Representation."
 PloS one 11.6 (2016).

 * MATLAB source codes are available on github repository: https://github.com/chengjun583/brainTumorRetrieval
-* I have also created a jupyter notebook which consist of python code to extract the information using `h5py` library which provides classes to process `.mat` files.
+* There is a jupyter notebook which consist of python code to extract the information using `h5py` library which provides classes to process `.mat` files.